 To discover how you can avoid headaches, keep your system running smoothly all season long, and when to call our team of professional plumbers, read on.

 When winter weather gets incredibly cold, pipes might freeze.
 Although this issue might not be as much of a concern in the city, since you're using your plumbing almost consistently, it could be an issue at your cottage or affect your home when you go on vacation.

 Many Calgarians escape cold weather by flying down to Arizona or Florida.
 While you're gone, you should make sure the person looking after your home runs your taps and flushes your toilets from time to time.
 Also be sure to unhook any outdoor hoses while you're gone, and keep your heat on.

 If you're away from your cottage during winter months, ensure you properly winterize that property by turning off the water supply and letting it drain from the building.
 This will help keep pipes from freezing.
 We have more details about preparing your property for cold weather below.

 2. Supply Line Break

 When you're home, your plumbing runs regularly and your furnace is turned on—especially during a particularly chilly night.
-This activity and heating helps prevent pipes from freezing.
+This activity and heating help prevent pipes from freezing.
 However, outdoor water supply is another matter.
 Standing water can freeze and create ice blockage in your pipes.
-This ice can build-up pressure over time and cause the pipe to break.
+This ice can build up pressure over time and cause the pipe to break.
 This could cause leaks or pools of water that might also end up freezing.

 It's very important to disconnect all outside hoses before temperatures fall below zero.
 Also, drain your outdoor supply line.
-To do this, complete these following steps:
+To do this, complete the following steps: